|Sales & Marketing|

 It is perfectly fine for authors to introduce themselves (and their books) to a local bookstore or other bookseller.
 Encouragement from authors to stock their books can sometimes make a difference in local sales.
 Exposit also welcomes sales tips from authors about specialty booksellers.
 However, between in-store versus internet, remember that many bookstores are struggling and driving internet sales is likely a wiser investment of an author’s time.
-Sales tips should be emailed to sales manager Adam Phillips.
+Sales tips should be emailed to Beth Cox.

 For more than three decades, libraries of all sorts have formed McFarland’s main market.
 McFarland regularly promotes its books to academic, public, and high school libraries in the U.S., and to select libraries outside the U.S., and the same is true for books published under the Exposit Books imprint.
 Many of these libraries make their purchases through wholesalers and book jobbers.
 Authors should feel free to notify their local public library or campus library of their book’s availability, but no special effort to contact libraries is asked of our authors.

 For applicable books, college classroom adoptions play a role in sales.
 Please email advertising coordinator Kristal Hamby for assistance with or to share your ideas about advertising for classroom adoptions.

 McFarland/Exposit successfully sells directly to individuals.
 Specialists, professionals and enthusiasts form an important market for many kinds of books.
 If you are aware of any unique opportunities to promote your book to a specialized group or professional organization, for example, please let us know.
 Email Beth Cox.